WaterPath-Project/waterpath-data/WEB.md

 Please note that the GloWPa model includes a wider range of (mostly static) input datasets that are described in the [model repository](https://git.wur.nl/glowpa/glowpa-r#datasets).

-For each data source listed here, raw curated data are available online together with a set of scripts that can be used to re-create it (in case of data updates in the future).
+For each data source listed here, its raw curated data are available online together with a set of scripts that can be used to re-create it (in case of data updates in the future).